September 2014

 A Ramalhosa → Redondela (35 km)

 Walking high above the sea in the wild hills of Galicia.
-Moss covered rocks and great, green pines and chestnuts and oaks.
+Moss-covered rocks and great, green pines and chestnuts and oaks.
 Heather blazing above the treeline.
 The Cies Islands rising poetically out of the sea and, later in the day, the River Lagares with its mussel beds and shipping lanes.

-Only a minority of pilgrims walking the Camino Portugués start out from Lisbon.
+Only a minority of pilgrims walking the Camino Portugués start from Lisbon.
 A smaller number again take the coastal route.
 We’ve delighted in the wild beauty of the days and the stillness of the nights.
 However, at day’s end, the coastal route meets the more travelled inland route in Redondela and it’s something of a shock to find ourselves in an Albergue teeming with pilgrims.
 So much banter and jostling and good-naturedness.
 It’s like a sprawling scene out of Chaucer’s Canterbury Tales and fascinating for a night.

 Redondela → Armenteira (40 km)

-Just outside of Redondela we come across two English pilgrims sitting as still as statues in the darkness and waiting, as they do every morning, for the sun to rise before walking on.
+Just outside of Redondela, we come across two English pilgrims sitting as still as statues in the darkness and waiting, as they do every morning, for the sun to rise before walking on.

 Soon we find ourselves enthralled by medieval monasteries; quaint seaside villages; a peace park with stones inscribed with moving quotes by Nelson Mandela, Desmond Tutu and Rigoberta Menchu; and the intriguing town of Combarro with its stone crosses, witches and sea-facing hórreos.